Sustainability

 PS 2030

-• Doubling of the total demand for lemons by disseminating information on the health benefits of lemons and proposing applications and usage scenarios
+• Contribute to people's well-being by expanding the total demand for lemons by disseminating the health functions of lemons and proposing uses and occasions.

 2.1